Updated: Jul 14, 2021

 Most commonly, the difficulty is that chicken sexing is not 100% accurate, so on occation chicks purchased as females may turn out to be males.
 If you purchased your chickens from Dare 2 Dream Farms, we offer a Healthy Hen Guarantee that covers Roosters!
 However, we do not rescue roosters or other chickens that weren't originally purchased from us originally; in short, because the farm must maintain a bio-security system put in place to protect the chickens for sale and the homes they're sold to.

-It seems a hopeless task to find a home willing to take in a rooster or old laying hens.
-But we've got some great avenues for you to pursue to make sure you find the perfect forever-home for Henrietta, now aptly re-named Henry.
+It can seem to be a hopeless task to find a home willing to take in a rooster or other laying hens.
+But we've got some great avenues for you to pursue to make sure you find the perfect forever home!

 If you're not successful in finding a private forever home for your chickens before your deadline, non-profit organizations exist whose primary function is to rescue, care for, and re-home chickens and other farm animals.
 We've made a listing of animal rescues in California that may help you get started.
 To find other places near you, search local listings for "chicken rescue," "rooster rescue," or "farm animal sanctuary."
 Be sure to call the organization to be sure they have openings for your animals, and schedule a time to drop them off so they can be properly cared for upon arriving.

 Tip #4: Please Don't Dump